rstkey/solana-postgresdb/README.md

-The `solana-geyser-plugin-postgres` crate implements a plugin storing account data to a PostgreSQL database to illustrate how a plugin can be developed to work with Solana validators using the [Plugin Framework](https://docs.solana.com/developing/plugins/geyser-plugins).
+The `solana-postgresdb` crate implements a plugin storing account data to a PostgreSQL database to illustrate how a plugin can be developed to work with Solana validators using the [Plugin Framework](https://docs.solana.com/developing/plugins/geyser-plugins).